WootingKb/wooting-macros/README.md

 For MS Windows, download the MSI and then run it to install the application.

 For Linux, download the AppImage or .deb and install the application.
+You might also need to add yourself to the ``input`` group.

 ## Contributing